 The Marina LED Aquarium Kit comes with the Slim S20 clip-on aquarium filter plus an LED light kit that provides your little fishes with natural-looking light.
 It also comes with fish food!
 Marina went the extra step with this kit and includes a water conditioner and a biological supplement.
 If you need to grab up your fish while cleaning, there is also a soft fishnet.

 This kit comes in a hex shape that allows for a perfect small space fit.
 The sides are ultra-white glass instead of acrylic panels, making for clear viewing of your fish.
 Your fish won't be able to jump with the highlight over the top.
 It also comes with a filter cartridge enclosed in a filter box, so it is not visible.
 The tank has three different light modes to choose from in blue and white.
 The low-energy pump is quiet and will keep plenty of oxygen in the water.
 It has two different modes, rainfall or duck's mouth outlet.

 Fishkeeping is a wonderful hobby, and these five-gallon tanks will get you started!
-Other portrait aquarium kits worth considering include the:

 Note that a 5-gallon tank is the ideal tank size for your betta fish aquarium or nano aquarium.
 Enjoy picking out all the live plants available, and have fun watching your little fishies!